taifur-rahaman/_forcast_map/README.md

 [comment]: <> (use of "text-align" from css3 is still being used)
 <h1 style="text-align: center">Forcast Map</h1>

-A simple website with the world map that shows the forcast of the selected place.
+A simple website with the world map that shows the forcast of the selected place using Python.